saduineveld/DEQN_workshop/Running_locally.md

 - below I describe how to create this environment yourself using conda
 - installing the same package with pip using venv should also work

 ## Creating environment "env_tf212_p311" from DEQN.yaml using conda
 conda env create -f env_tf212_p311.yaml conda activate env_tf212_p311

-## Creating environment similar to env_tf212_p311 from scath using conda
+## Creating environment from scath using conda
+- use "conda install <packagename>" (and not "pip install") to install packages, because conda tracks packages to ensure compatibility
+- add the conda-forge channel (conda-forge channel in general has more version options than the default channel)
-- packages to install are (in brackets the versions I installed): python (3.11.9) tensorflow (2.12)
+- packages to install are (in brackets the latest compatible versions, as of 28.10.24, conda-forge supports for windows at the moment): python (3.10) tensorflow (2.10) hydra-core (1.3.2)
 XX hydra, yaml, packaging? add conda-forge channel?
 XX

 Note: it's best to first install packages that can be installed with conda, and then install the packages that can only be installed through pip
 - conda create --<environment_name> (create environment)
 - conda activate <environment_name>
+- conda install python==3.10
-- conda install python==3.11.9
+- conda install tensorflow==2.10

-- pip install tensorflow==2.12
+- conda install hydra-core